 She adds, “while monitoring patients, if I notice that a patient is actively recording their vitals, I will send them a text thanking them for being diligent.
 Also, if a patient has a high-risk reading, I will text them informing them that I will call them immediately.”

-When it comes to texting, she emphasizes that repetition and prompting is important for keeping patients engaged and ensuring satisfaction with telehealth.
+When it comes to texting patients, she emphasizes that repetition and prompting is important for keeping them engaged and ensuring satisfaction with telehealth.
 As a clinician, watch for the survey answers that ask patients if they feel supported by their telehealth team.
 This will offer insight into their satisfaction with telehealth and keep lines of communication open between patient and provider.